isbhsun/Gender-Gap-Analysis/README.md

 The goal of this project is to measure the gender gap in various fields using scraped data from wikipedia.

+This study of Wikipedia profiles cannot be generalized to the larger population of

 Rather than measuring the proportion of women in a field, this analysis looks specifically at individuals at the top of their field, the assumption being that individuals with a wikipedia page are somewhat notable figures.

 It is important to acknowledge that there are more than two genders.
 Due to data constraints, for this project, I examine the difference between only men and women in a field.